forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts.md

 With our previous free plan, you were charged for each site that had multiple users and we felt it was too restrictive for people building simple static sites.

-This dawned on me when my brother got his annual Bluehost bill for his band’s WordPress site (approx $100).
+This dawned on me when my brother got his Bluehost bill for a WordPress site that he used for his rock band (approx $100/year).
 Instead of paying it, he asked me to migrate his site from WordPress to Forestry + AWS, which would reduce his hosting to about $1/month.
 After migrating his site, I realized that even though the Forestry fee was small, we didn’t think it should be required for such a small site.
-For simple static websites (sites for bands, restaurants, non-profits, etc), hosting is essentially free and we feel like your CMS should be the same.
-That’s why we’re supporting unlimited sites and up to 3 guest users per site.
+For simple static websites (sites for non-profits, restaurants, bands, etc), hosting is essentially free and we feel like your CMS should be the same.

+That’s why we’re supporting unlimited sites and up to 3 guest users per site on the Personal plan.

 ## Guest Users